microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add support for insert and replace ranges on `CompletionItem`
 * Add support for diagnostic links
 * Add support for tags on `SymbolInformation` and `DocumentSymbol`
-* Add support for moniker request method
+* Add support for moniker request method.
+* Add support for code action disabled property.
+* Add support for code action resolve request.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>